 Utilization Review.
 The formal application of criteria and techniques designed to ensure that each Member is receiving Services at the appropriate level; used as a technique to monitor the use of or evaluate the medical necessity, appropriateness, effectiveness, or efficiency of a specific Service, procedure, or setting.

 Year.
-A period of time that is either a) a calendar year beginning on January 1 of any year and ending at midnight December 31 of the same year, or b) a plan year beginning on an effective date and ending at midnight prior to the anniversary date agreed to by Company and Group.
-The "Benefit Summary" shows which period is applicable to this Plan.
+A period of time that is a calendar year beginning on January 1 of any year and ending at midnight December 31 of the same year.

 PREMIUM, ELIGIBILITY, AND ENROLLMENT

 Premium